 Negligent security crimes can be extremely traumatic for victims.
 Robberies, assaults, and especially rapes can leave both physical and emotional scars for years to come.
 These cases can be complex, so you should choose an attorney familiar with navigating such complexities.

-The attorneys of Wagner Reese have more than 50 years of experience in representing people just like you who have been through a difficult experience.
-When you hire one of our expert lawyers to represent you in negligent security claims, we will show the insurance companies you’re serious about receiving the full and fair settlement or jury award to which you are entitled.
+The Indianapolis personal injury attorneys of Wagner Reese have more than 50 years of experience in representing people who have been through a difficult experience.
+When you hire one of our experienced lawyers to represent you in negligent security claims, we will show the insurance companies you’re serious about receiving the full and fair settlement or jury award to which you are entitled.

 Call us today to schedule a free consultation with one of our lawyers and discuss the options available for your case.
 We are here to fight for you, no matter what you have been through, and we want to help you get back on your feet.
-We have a reputation for excellent, thorough, effective representation, so talk to the law firm of Wagner Reese today to meet with our Indianapolis Injury Lawyers.
-Call 888-710-9377 for your FREE consultation.
-Our services are free to you until we secure your compensation!
+We have a reputation for excellent, thorough, effective representation, so talk to the law firm of Wagner Reese today to meet with our legal team.

 What Is Negligent Security?

 Negligent security is a subset of premises liability law.
 Property owners, such as landlords and business owners, have an obligation to keep visitors safe from any foreseeable dangers.
 If the owner does not uphold this duty, they can be held responsible for any injuries or losses suffered by the victim in the event that something tragic occurs.
 A claim is filed after a crime, such as an attack or robbery, is committed by a third party on the property that could have been avoided had the adequate security measures been in place.
 This claim is filed against the property owner rather than the person or people who committed the crime.
 The owner is only responsible if the crime is considered to be a foreseeable event.

 Examples of Negligent Security